Abdul Rahman Ghaleb

-Abdul Rahman Ghaleb (1980s – July 2017), known as Abu Sayed Bajauri or simply Abu Sayed, was a Pakistani terrorist who led the Islamic State – Khorasan Province (ISIS–K).
+Abdul Rahman Ghaleb (1980's – 11 July 2017), known as Abu Sayed Bajauri or simply Abu Sayed, was a Pakistani terrorist who led the Islamic State – Khorasan Province (ISIS–K).
 Abu Sayed should not be confused with the similarly-named ISIS–K leader who succeeded him, Abu Saad Erhabi.

 Islamic militancy

 Abdul Rahman Ghaleb was born in the 1980s in Bajaur Agency, part of the Federally Administered Tribal Areas of Pakistan.
 In the 1990s, Ghaleb joined Tehreek-e-Nafaz-e-Shariat-e-Mohammadi (TNSM) and later fought alongside the Afghan Taliban in Afghanistan.
 After the fall of the Taliban government in 2001, Ghaleb returned to Bajaur for Islamic studies and was promoted to be a qadi for TSNM.
 He was close to Mawlawi Faqir Mohammed, a TNSM leader, and joined the Tehrik-i-Taliban Pakistan alongside him in 2007.

 By 2011, Abdul Rahman served as the deputy to the TTP leader in Bajaur.
 He was falsely reported dead after a 2012 airstrike killed the TTP chief in Bajaur, Jamal Syed (better known as 'Dadullah').